backend-development/backend-development-textbook/source/rails_authentication.md

 the users browser on to a URL at the provider.
 There the user can log in.
 After that the browser is redirected to your app again, to `/auth/:provider/callback`

-This URL you need to map to the session controller:
+This URL you need to map to a session controller:

 ``` ruby